 We have coined the term “Global Empowerment Network” to describe this new model by which small businesses are able to create a storefront presence online and compete directly in global markets through e-commerce platforms with vibrant customer bases.
 The Global Empowerment Network combines a set of services and conditions enabling small businesses to transcend borders, reach customers on a global scale, and facilitate business transactions.
 The key building blocks that fuel the Global Empowerment Network are: (1) Connectivity to the global Internet at low cost and without gatekeepers; (2) Global platform-based marketplaces; (3) Global payment services; and (3) Efficient, modern and “connected” package-level logistics and delivery services.

-According to eBay’s Small Online Business Growth Report, 97% of eBay-enabled US small businesses are exporters.
+According to eBay’s Small Online Business Growth Report, 96% of eBay-enabled US small businesses are exporters.
 This dwarfs the 1% of traditional US businesses that are exporters.
-Additionally, these eBay-enabled US small businesses reach an average of 17 different foreign markets and 61% reach customers on four or more continents.
-The report also found that established eBay-enabled US small businesses were experiencing annual growth rates in sales that outpaced the overall US economy during the same period.
+Additionally, these eBay-enabled US small businesses reach an average of 17 different foreign markets and 58% reach customers on four or more continents.

 This data for the US as well as other advanced and emerging economies is very promising, but could be even more robust if we address existing barriers to the Global Empowerment Network.
 When examining barriers, it is necessary that we think of them in the context of the micro and small enterprise - independent, small, global, and unchained in a new way from the limits of their small size or remoteness.
 The impediments they face are largely the result of a global trading system that was designed for a smaller number of giant enterprises sending large volumes of goods across oceans via containership, which are then distributed throughout networks.
 This is vastly different from a microbusiness selling an item on an ecommerce platform like eBay, accepting payment via PayPal, shipping an individual package through the Postal Service, and navigating the customs process for delivery and returns.